AI assistant — not human

 Viva Insights data retention set to organizational policy (typically 180 days for personal, 365 days for aggregated).
 Manager insights require minimum group size of 10 to prevent identification.
 Privacy impact assessment completed annually for all analytics configurations.

-Adoption does not happen on launch day — it happens in the weeks and months that follow.
-EPC Group uses a structured 30-60-90 day adoption measurement framework that sets realistic expectations, identifies problems early, and provides data to justify continued investment in the platform.
+Adoption does not happen on launch day.
+It occurs in the weeks and months that follow.
+EPC Group uses a structured 30-60-90 day adoption measurement framework.
+This framework includes:

 Establish Baselines